 Foreign income - Dividend income received from non-resident companies is subject to tax as normal company income on the gross amount, withholding tax levied in the state of source being considered as a tax credit.
 Other than dividends, interest and royalties received from abroad, only income from local sources is taxed.

-Stock dividends - Stock dividends are liable to IRVM withholding tax (as are cash dividends) and, like cash dividends, are excluded from the income tax base of the recipient New Caledonian company.
+Stock dividends - Stock dividends are liable to IRVM and to the CCS withholding taxes (as are cash dividends) and, like cash dividends, are excluded from the income tax base of the recipient New Caledonian company.
+Refer to withholding taxes below.

 Depreciation and depletion - Depreciation is computed by the straight-line or the reducing-balance method, at the option of the taxpayer.
 Reducing balance rates are higher than straight-line rates.